mamedev/mame/docs/source/debugger/index.rst

 ``monitor.mb@78``
     Refers to the byte at 78 in the memory region with the absolute tag ``:monitor``
+``..md@202``
+    Refers to the double word at address 202 in the memory region with the same tag path as the current CPU.

 Some combinations are not useful.
 For example physical and logical addresses are equivalent for some CPUs, and direct read/write pointer